 Michael Freeman on Facebook

-If you were able to choose for free legal Cannabis in Europe but for this would mean that you would loose all the money you have made, what would be your honest choice ?
+If you were able to choose for free legal Cannabis in Europe but for this would mean that you would lose all the money you have made, what would be your honest choice?

 Kenan Gülersönmez on Facebook